 - Achieving a high quality project by engaging reputable Commercial Stainless Steel Fabricators.

 - Reduced disruption to School operations through minimal site establishment

 - Strategic project planning to complete major works during School holidays.

 - Long lead times for the delivery of specified supply items on this project required pre-construction ordering and programming.

 - Projects locations ranged from 200kms to 1,000kms from Sydney.

 - Successful utilisation and management of trades and suppliers from a broad geographic area including Regional New South Wales, Victoria and South Australia where the project was in close proximity to the state borders.

 - Successful implementation of Work Health and Safety Management Plan with construction activities taking place within tight constraints of the school’s central core.

-- Site specific education and induction programs utilised to ensure interstate subcontractors fully appreciated and understood NSW requirements.
+- Site specific education and induction programs utilised to ensure interstate subcontractors fully appreciated and understood NSW requirements. asthma relief management.
 Interstate contractors required special management in respect to their Work Methods Statements and procedures to ensure compliance with NSW regulations.

 - On occasion delivering metalwork, woodwork facilities and Covered Outdoor Work Areas (COWAs) in conjunction with the delivery of the Hospitality TTCs to reduce overhead costs and provide additional facilities to the various Schools.